 Brad Allen On the other hand

-Brad Allen is a Minneapolis freelance journalist and former investor relations and corporate communications executive for technology companies including Imation Corp. and Cray Research.
-His On the Other Hand column will appear monthly.
-His e-mail is firstname.lastname@example.org.
+Brad Allen is a Minneapolis freelance journalist and former investor relations executive for companies including Imation Corp. and Cray Research.
+His column appears monthly.
+His e-mail is email@example.com.